Predicates

 Meta-call methods

 Logtalk supports the generalized call/1-N meta-predicate.
-This built-in private meta-predicate must be used in the implementation of meta-predicates which work with closures instead of goals.
+This built-in private meta-predicate must be used in the implementation of meta-predicates that work with closures instead of goals.
 In addition, Logtalk supports the built-in private meta-predicates ignore/1, once/1, and (\+)/1.
 These methods cannot be used as messages to objects.

 All solutions methods